 When determining how much compensation to award, the courts will look at the relationship with the deceased person, the life expectancies of both the deceased and surviving family members, and the net income of the deceased before they passed away.

 Although they may seem fairly straightforward at first, wrongful death cases in Florida can quickly become complicated.
 Insurance companies will go to great lengths to minimize their liability, undermine your claims, or offer lowball settlements.
-All of this can make the entire process even more difficult for grieving family members if they do not have a skilled local attorney.
+All of this can make the entire process even more difficult for grieving family members who do not have a skilled personal injury lawyer by their side.

 If you have lost a loved one, and you believe it was due to someone else’s negligence, contact a Fort Lauderdale wrongful death lawyer at Kogan & DiSalvo today.
 The initial consultation is free, and we look forward to helping your family.